 Normally, call off inventory is where a supplier will allocate to a customer, inventory held at the supplier's premises or a separate warehouse.
 Call off inventory is different to consignment inventory in that the goods become the property of the customer when the inventory is allocated to them.
 The tax point for call off inventory is when the goods are allocated to the customer.
-In this situation, allocate means that the customer has access to the goods even if they have not left the premises of the supplier.
+In this situation, allocate means that the customer have access to the goods even if they have not left the premises of the supplier.

-What about layaway agreements?
+What about lay-away agreements?

-Layaway is an agreement in which the seller reserves an item for a consumer until the consumer completes all the payments necessary to pay for that item.
-Rather than taking the item home and then repaying the debt on a regular schedule, as in most installment plans or hire purchases, the layaway customer does not receive the item until it is completely paid for.
+Lay-away is an agreement in which the seller reserves an item for a consumer until the consumer completes all the payments necessary to pay for that item.
+Rather than taking the item home and then repaying the debt on a regular schedule, as in most instalment plans or hire purchases, the lay-away customer does not receive the item until it is completely paid for.

-There is a concession from the general rules in relation to layaway agreements.
+There is a concession from the general rules in relation to lay-away agreements.
 These are not financial transactions; they are a supply of the underlying goods, or where the goods are not purchased, a supply of services.
-In respect of the termination of a layaway agreement, where the seller retains the amount paid by the purchaser, the amount retained is treated as consideration for a supply of services (i.e. agreeing not to sell the goods to someone else for a period of time) which is subject to VAT.
+In respect of the termination of a lay-away agreement, where the seller retains the amount paid by the purchaser, the amount retained is treated as consideration for a supply of services (i.e. agreeing not to sell the goods to someone else for a period of time) which is subject to VAT.

-The time of supply is when the goods are provided to the customer, or if the goods are not supplied and the seller retains the layaway payments the time of supply is when the layaway agreement has been terminated (and the seller retains the payments made or part thereof).
+The time of supply is when the goods are provided to the customer, or if the goods are not supplied and the seller retains the lay-away payments the time of supply is when the lay-away agreement has been terminated (and the seller retains the payments made or part thereof).